CLNEulalia/Intro-To-Data-Structures-And-Linked-Lists/README.md

 ## Overview

-This lesson covers an introduction to the concept of Data Structures, as well as an overview of one data structure: linked lists.
+This lesson covers an introduction to the concept of Data Structures, as well as an overview of one data structure: Linked Lists.

 ## Learning Objectives